simonsobs/sofind/README.md

     * Like the `.actapack_config.yaml` file, this config must have an entry for each product this data model will load, where now the entry is under `{module_name}_dict` (e.g. `map_dict` for `map.py`).
 Note, also like the `.actapack_config.yaml` file, it is not necessary to have an entry for every product in `actapack`, only those that will be functional in this data model.
     * This config file must have an entry for a `qid_dict`, indicating one of the qid config files under `actapack/configs/qid/`.
     * Note: for each entry, one could also add the full dictionary of information by hand directly to the data model config file, rather than pointing to a product or qid config file.
-2. Only if one of the included qid config files is not sufficient for your needs, you'll need to add another one with your qids (or add your qids to what's already there).
+2. Only if one of the included qid config files are not sufficient for your needs, you'll need to add another one with your qids (or add your qids to what's already there).

 Please commit and push your contribution to a new branch and open a PR on github!